KatieStocker/Recipes/recipes-app/src/Tests/TestData/postgreSQL_data.md

         image_url VARCHAR() NOT NULL,
         web_link VARCHAR() NULL,
         extra_information VARCHAR(150), ## have a separate table
-        is_vegetarian BOOL,
-        is_vegan BOOL,
-        is_seasonal BOOL,
-        is_occasional BOOL, ## these could move to their own table category_ids, ## own table
+        is_vegetarian BOOLEAN NOT NULL DEFAULT FALSE,
+        is_vegan BOOLEAN NOT NULL DEFAULT FALSE,
+        is_seasonal BOOLEAN NOT NULL DEFAULT FALSE,
+        is_occasional BOOLEAN NOT NULL DEFAULT FALSE,
         type VARCHAR(10) NOT NULL,
-        tags ???,
         author VARCHAR(50) NOT NULL
       );

 <sup>Create a recipe table.</sup>

 Differences to .json files
-- [x] sectionValues has been removed and a instruction_section table has been created in its place.
+- [x] sectionValues will be moved to its own table - has been removed and a instruction_section table has been created in its place.
-- [ ] the booleans (i.e. isVegetarian etc.) will be removed and placed into their own table - TODO
+- [ ] the booleans (i.e. isVegetarian etc.) will be removed and placed into their own table - TODO?
-- [ ] the categoryIds will be removed and placed into their own table - TODO
+- [x] the categoryIds will be removed and placed into their own table - there is now a tag and recipe_tag table.
+The tag table contains various different names to use as tags, the recipe_tag table contains a link between recipe and tag.
-- [ ] the tags will be removed and placed into their own tags table with a link to the recipe.id - TODO
+- [x] the tags will be removed and placed into their own tags table with a link to the recipe.id - has been removed and a tag and recipe_tag table have been created.
+The tag table will have the list of tags available, recipe_tag will act as a link between the tag.id and recipe.id.

 ### example data
-    INSERT INTO recipe (title, description, image_url, web_link, ....)
+    INSERT INTO recipe (title, description, image_url, web_link, is_vegetarian, is_occasional, type, author)
-    VALUES("Easy Chocolate Cake", "Master the chocolate cake with an airy, light sponge and rich buttercream filling...", "https://images.immediate.co.uk/production/volatile/sites/30/2020/08/easy_chocolate_cake-b62f92c.jpg?quality=90&webp=true&resize=300,272", "https://www.bbcgoodfood.com/recipes/easy-chocolate-cake", );
+    VALUES("Easy Chocolate Cake", "Master the chocolate cake with an airy, light sponge and rich buttercream filling...", "https://images.immediate.co.uk/production/volatile/sites/30/2020/08/easy_chocolate_cake-b62f92c.jpg?quality=90&webp=true&resize=300,272", "https://www.bbcgoodfood.com/recipes/easy-chocolate-cake", T, T, "Food", "Test Author");

 ---
 ## category_options table

       CREATE TABLE category_options (
         id BIGSERIAL NOT NULL PRIMARY KEY,
-        name VARCHAR(50) NOT NULL,
+        name VARCHAR(50) NOT NULL UNIQUE,
       );

 <sup>Create a category options table.</sup>